turingschool/front-end-curriculum/lessons/module-2/test-driven-development.md

 },
 ```

-Run the command `npm test` from your terminal.
+Before we change anything, run the command `npm test` from your terminal.
 You should see text printout that looks suspiciously similar to the snippet above.

 *Pause: Command Breakdown: `npm` tells node to check package.json scripts for whatever command we type next. `test` tells node to execute the line of code indicated by the key `test` in our scripts object, which in this case is simply echoing a string in our terminal.*

-Update our scripts to use Mocha:
+Update the scripts object to run Mocha:

 ```js
 "scripts": {